stevencombs/retrocombs.github.io/_drafts/2016-07-24-chip-serial-connection-control.md

 `ls /dev/tty*`

-You are likely to see a long list of devices similar to the image below.
+You are likely to see a long list of *tty* devices similar to the image below.

+![TTY Devices][image-5]

+Most likely, the device you are looking for is not on the current page.
+Use the arrow keys and scroll up.
+You are looking for a device that has the following format:

+`/dev/tty.usbmodemXXXX` where XXXX is a four digit number

+Write down that four digit number, or better yet, write that entire line with the four digit numbers.
+In my case, I have the following serial device name:

+`/dev/tty.usbmodem2623
+`
 # Connect using a Serial Terminal

-The Mac has a serial terminal built-in called `screen` and we will use this to make a connection to the C.H.I.P. so we can issue Terminal commands.
+The Mac has a serial connection command built-in called `screen` and we will use the `screen` command to make a serial connection to the C.H.I.P. so we can issue terminal commands on the C.H.I.P. without the necessity of having it attached to a network.

+* Use the command below to establish a serial connection to the C.H.I.P. using the USB cable:

-`screen /dev/tty.usbmodem2413 115200`
+	`screen /dev/tty.usbmodem2623 115200`

+> We add the 115200 (to represent 115,200bps) at the end of the command to establish the connection speed between the Mac and the C.H.I.P.

+If the connection is successful, the C.H.I.P. will promote you for a username and password.
+The defaults are listed below:

 username: `root`
 password: `chip`

+After the login process you should have the prompt shown in the image below:

+![A successful serial connection][image-6]

+With this serial connection, you can now issue any *Terminal* command you could during an SSH connection to the C.H.I.P.
+I obviously won’t go into a along discussion of the possibilities at this point; however, I do want to share two very useful things we can do with the C.H.I.P. and this serial connection:

+1. Connect the C.H.I.P. to Wi-Fi
+2. Determine the C.H.I.P.
+IP address

+Once you do these two things you can untether your C.H.I.P. from your Mac and make a connection via SSH to administer it remotely .

 # Connect C.H.I.P. to Wi-Fi

+To connect your C.H.I.P. to your Wi-Fi network, first see that your C.H.I.P. can find your network by scanning the Wi-Fi spectrum using the command below:

 `nmcli device wifi list`

+If you see the name of your Wi-Fi network (along with others depending on the proximity to your neighbors), you are ready to make a connection using the command below.
+Remember to make the substitutions and exclude the parenthesis.

 `sudo nmcli device wifi connect '(your wifi network name/SSID)' password '(your wifi password)' ifname wlan0`